 - Sitting at a desk in a room with no distractions

-- No laptops, phone, tablets or other devices
+- No laptops, phones, tablets or other devices

 - No notes, textbooks or unnecessary paper

-- Nothing on your desk besides your pens, paper and calculator (water bottles and watches placed on the floor if you really want to commit)
+- Nothing on your desk other than your pens, paper and calculator (water bottles and watches placed on the floor if you really want to commit)

 - Using an analog clock to keep the time